 Dementia is not necessarily preventable, but science has established that lifestyle changes can significantly lower risk.
 Here are 12 factors that could help delay or prevent 40% of dementia cases.

-Researchers project the number of people living with dementia, a neurodegenerative syndrome which currently afflicts 50 million people worldwide, will more than triple by 2050, soaring to 152 million cases globally.
-But experts in a recent report say two in five dementia cases could potentially be delayed or prevented by certain lifestyle choices and government policies.
+Is dementia preventable?
+Research shows that yes, sometimes, it is.
+Scientists project that the number of people living with dementia, a neurodegenerative syndrome which currently afflicts 50 million people worldwide, will more than triple by 2050, soaring to 152 million cases globally.
+But experts in a landmark 2020 report say two in five dementia cases could be prevented or delayed by certain lifestyle choices and government policies.
+The report draws on a number of gold-standard studies into each individual factor and its bearing on risk of Alzheimer’s and other dementia’s.

-The report builds on the previous nine risk factors identified by the Lancet Commission on dementia prevention, intervention and care, and adds three additional risk factors — air pollution, traumatic brain injury and excessive consumption of alcohol.
+The report, by the Lancet commission on dementia prevention, builds on the previous nine risk factors identified for intervention and care and adds three additional risk factors — air pollution, traumatic brain injury and excessive consumption of alcohol.

 Meanwhile, Eric Larson, an author of the study and senior investigator at Kaiser Permanente Washington Health Research Institute in Seattle, said just as people can’t control their genetics, people in their 40s can’t retroactively change their socioeconomic circumstances in early life — but people of all ages can, to varying extents, make lifestyle choices like habitual exercising to improve their health.